The first 8 fruit trees in Carrbridge Orchard were planted by the pupils of Carrbridge Primary School in June 2023.

 (This acronym came from a question asked by a pupil about the Legend of Yogi's car - so it seemed fitting, as the oven found when we cleared the site might also have been his !)

-This project is focussed on those who planted the initial trees and are now in S2, those who were part of the detailed study of the orchard now in S1 as well as the current cohort in P6/7.
+This project is focussed on those who planted the initial trees and are now in S2, those who were part of the research study of the orchard and are now in S1 as well as the current cohort in P6/7.

 they are once per month intended to be on 2nd Saturday of each month